Please screenshot this page and send it to info@mim-essay.com

 Choosing between a Master in Management (MiM) and an MBA can feel like standing at a big grade crossing in your career.
 Both choices look good and it's hard to decide.

-Here's a simple guide to help you choose the right career for you, both types of degrees give you basic knowledge about business.
+Here's a simple guide to help you choose the right career for you, both types of degrees give you basic business knowledge.
 They start with teaching you the main topics in business, like:

 • Finance